 Investor Shares Institutional Shares

 Management Fees 0.70% 0.70%

 Distribution (12b-1) Fees None None

 Other Expenses

 Shareholder Servicing Fee 0.25% None

-Other Miscellaneous Expenses 0.46 % 0.48%
+Other Miscellaneous Expenses 0.52 % 0.54 %

-Total Other Expenses 0.71 % 0.48%
+Total Other Expenses 0.77 % 0.54 %

 Acquired Fund Fees and Expenses 0.01% 0.01%

+Total Annual Fund Operating Expenses(1)(2) 1.48 % 1.25 %

+Fee Waiver and Expense Reimbursement (1) (0.02)% (0.04)%

-Total Annual Fund Operating Expenses (1) 1.42 % 1.19 %
+Total Annual Fund Operating Expenses After Fee Waiver and Expense Reimbursement (1)(2) 1.46 % 1.21 %

-(1) Total Annual Fund Operating Expenses do not correlate to the ratio of expenses to average net assets that is included in the Fund's financial highlights, which reflects the operating expenses of the Fund and does not include Acquired Fund Fees and Expenses.
+- (1) The Adviser has a contractual obligation to waive a portion of its fees and to assume certain expenses of the Fund to the extent that the total annual fund operating expenses, excluding taxes, extraordinary expenses, brokerage commissions, interest, and acquired fund fees and expenses, exceed 1.20% of average daily net assets of Institutional Shares and 1.45% of average daily net assets of Investor Shares.
+This expense limitation is in effect until November 1, 2025.
+Prior to that date, the arrangement may be terminated only by the vote of the Board of Trustees of the Fund. - (2) Total Annual Fund Operating Expenses do not correlate to the ratio of expenses to average net assets that is included in the Fund's financial highlights, which reflects the operating expenses of the Fund and does not include Acquired Fund Fees and Expenses.
 The assets of the Fund will vary based on market conditions and other factors and may vary significantly during volatile market conditions and this in turn may cause the Fund's expense ratios to be higher or lower than those shown in this table.

 This Example is intended to help you compare the cost of investing in the Fund with the cost of investing in other mutual funds.
 The Example below shows what you would pay if you invested \$10,000 over the various time periods indicated.
-The Example assumes that you reinvested all dividends and other distributions; the average annual return was 5%; the Fund's total operating expenses (reflecting applicable contractual fee waivers and expense reimbursement arrangements) are charged and remain the same over the time periods; and you redeemed all of your investment at the end of each time period.
+The Example assumes that you reinvested all dividends and other distributions; the average annual return was 5%; the Fund's total operating expenses (reflecting applicable contractual fee waivers and expense reimbursement arrangements for the time period they are in effect) are charged and remain the same over the time periods; and you redeemed all of your investment at the end of each time period.